spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 ansible-playbook -i inventory/hosts setup.yml --tags=install-matrix-static-files,start
 ```

+💡 Running the `install-matrix-static-files` playbook tag (as done here) is an optimized version of running [the full setup command](#run-the-installation-command).

 After the command finishes, you can also check whether your server federates with the Matrix network by using the [Federation Tester](https://federationtester.matrix.org/) against your base domain (`example.com`), not the `matrix.example.com` subdomain.

-If you think something is off with the server configuration, feel free to re-run the setup command any time.
+If you think something is off with the server configuration, feel free to [re-run the full setup command](#run-the-installation-command) any time.

 ## Log in to your user account